 - You must have watched our Rabbits 101 educational video and read our Rabbit Care Guide.

 - Any personal rabbits in your home must be spayed or neutered, and kept separate from fosters.

 - You must make a commitment to fostering for the long-term, as we need to be able to count on our foster homes.
 Most fosters are with their foster families for a couple of months at the very least.
 Exceptions are often made when we are in need of a “holding” space for a few days or weeks.
 Please let us know if you might be able to be kept on our list of short-term/emergency only fosterers.

 - You must be able to house and exercise your foster rabbit indoors and separated from your personal rabbits.

 - You must be able to bring your foster rabbit to monthly adoption days, or make arrangements to get someone to bring him/her if you can’t make it.

 - You must be able to provide your foster rabbit at least 2 hours a day out of his/her cage.
 The exercise time required may vary depending upon the amount of play space constantly available, but remember that socialization time with you is also important.

 - You must understand that all fostering decisions are made by the Board of Directors.

-- You must be willing to allow occasional site visits by a member of the Foster/Adoption Committee.
+- You must be willing to allow occasional site visits by a member of the organization’s leadership.

-It’s extremely rewarding to place a rabbit in his new home when all the odds were once against him— and to know that you made the difference.
-To become a foster parent, please review and submit this online application.
+It’s extremely rewarding to place a rabbit in their new home when all the odds were once against them — and to know that you made the difference.
+To become a foster parent, please review and submit an online application.